-The Company is exposed to foreign currency exchange rate variability, primarily on its USD denominated purchases in trade payables and other liabilities.
-A depreciating Canadian dollar relative to the USD will have a negative impact on year-over-year changes in reported operating income and net earnings, while an appreciating Canadian dollar relative to the USD will have the opposite impact.
+The Company is exposed to foreign currency exchange rate variability, primarily on its U.S. dollar denominated purchases in trade payables and other liabilities.
+A depreciating Canadian dollar relative to the U.S. dollar will have a negative impact on year-over-year changes in reported operating income and net earnings, while an appreciating Canadian dollar relative to the U.S. dollar will have the opposite impact.
 To manage a portion of this exposure, the Company uses derivative instruments in the form of futures contracts and forward contracts to minimize cost volatility related to foreign exchange.